-Common Stock, Par Value \$0.01 ANTM New York Stock Exchange 9 Securities registered pursuant to Secti on 12(g) of the Act: NONE Indicate by check mark if the registrant is a we ell-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Se- ction 13 or Section 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period od that the registrant was required to f ile such reports), and (2) has been subject to such filing r equirements for th oast 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every In- teractive Data File required to be submitted pursuant to F Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an acceler ated filer, a non-accelerated filer, a smaller reporting con npany, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated I filer," "smaller reporting company," and "emerging gro wth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Title of each class rading symbol(s) Name of each exchange on which registered 1 Common Stock, Par Value \$0.01 1 ANTM New York Stock Exchange Securities registered pursuant to Sec ction 12(g) of the Act: NONE Indicate by check mark if the registr ant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the registr ant is not required to file reports pursuant to Sec ction 13 or Section 15(d) of the Act.
+Yes □ No 区 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 19 34 during the preceding 12 months (or for such shorte r period that the registrant was required to file s such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ • 5 5 eractive Data File required to be submitted pursuant to Rule 405 Regulation S-T (§232.405 of this chapte er) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files s).
+Yes ⊠ No □ - ated filer, a non-accelerated filer, a smaller reporting company, or ~ ~ "large accelerated filer," "accelerated filer," "sr maller reporting company," and "emerging growth company" in I Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, ind ficate by check mark if the registrant has elected I not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes
+Yes □ No ☒

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant (assuming solely for the purposes of this calculation that all directors and executive officers of the registrant are "affiliates") as of June 30, 2020 was approximately \$66,230,779,383.
+The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant (assuming solely for the purposes of this calculation that all directors and executive officers of the registrant are "affiliates") as of June 30, 2021 was approximately \$93,007,966,095.

-As of February 4, 2021, 244,905,689 shares of the registrant's common stock were outstanding.
+As of February 3, 2022, 241,304,369 shares of the registrant's common stock were outstanding.